carbon-design-system/sveld/README.md

 - dispatched events
 - `$$restProps`

 This library adopts a progressively enhanced approach.
-Any property type that cannot be inferred (e.g. "hello" is a string) falls back to "any" to minimize incorrectly typed properties or signatures.
+Any property type that cannot be inferred (e.g., "hello" is a string) falls back to "any" to minimize incorrectly typed properties or signatures.
 To mitigate this, the library author can add JSDoc annotations to specify types that cannot be reliably inferred.
 This represents a progressively enhanced approach because JSDocs are comments that can be ignored by the compiler.

 The generated TypeScript definitions for a component extends the `SvelteComponentTyped` interface available in svelte version 3.31.